-For 2015, Providence College was ranked second among regional universities in the North by U.S. News & World Report.
-The Providence College Studio Arts program leads to a Bachelor of Arts, and students who select a concentration in photography are pushed to pursue creative limits while also learning the technical side of photography.
-Graduates receive extensive classmate and faculty critiques and are given the chance to publicly exhibit their work.
+For 2017, Providence College was ranked #1 among regional universities in the North by U.S. News & World Report for 2017.
+The Providence College Studio Arts program offers a Bachelor of Arts with a concentration in photography.
+Students learn the technical side of photography through hands-on training, and they receive extensive classmate and faculty critiques.
+They're also given the chance to publicly exhibit their work.

-John Brown University (JBU) was ranked first (tie) among regional universities in the South by U.S. News & World Report for 2015.
-Those in the Bachelor of Science in Photography program take classes in design, darkroom, social documentary and commercial photography.
-Students from John Brown have gone on to careers in such fields as fashion, event and crime scene photography.
+John Brown University (JBU) was ranked #18 among regional universities in the South by U.S. News & World Report for 2017, and #23 among best value schools in the South.
+Students in the Bachelor of Science in Photography program take classes in design, darkroom, social documentary, and commercial photography.
+Students from John Brown have gone on to careers in such fields as fashion, event, and crime scene photography.